bitwiseworks/python-os2/Doc/howto/regex.rst

 or  ``\``, you can precede them with a backslash to remove their special
 meaning: ``\[`` or ``\\``.

 Some of the special sequences beginning with ``'\'`` represent predefined sets of characters that are often useful, such as the set of digits, the set of letters, or the set of anything that isn't whitespace.

+Let's take an example: ``\w`` matches any alphanumeric character.
+If the regex pattern is expressed in bytes, this is equivalent to the class ``[a-zA-Z0-9_]``.
+If the regex pattern is a string, ``\w`` will match all the characters marked as letters in the Unicode database provided by the :mod:`unicodedata` module.
+You can use the more restricted definition of ``\w`` in a string pattern by supplying the :const:`re.ASCII` flag when compiling the regular expression.

-The following predefined special sequences are a subset of those available.
-The equivalent classes are for byte string patterns.
-For a complete list of sequences and expanded class definitions for Unicode string patterns, see the last part of :ref:`Regular Expression Syntax <re-syntax>`.
+The following list of special sequences isn't complete.
+For a complete list of sequences and expanded class definitions for Unicode string patterns, see the last part of :ref:`Regular Expression Syntax
+<re-syntax>` in the Standard Library reference.
+In general, the
+Unicode versions match any character that's in the appropriate category in the Unicode database.

 ``\d``
    Matches any decimal digit; this is equivalent to the class ``[0-9]``.